 Export Certificates will be issued once official control checks are carried out on the consignment.
-These checks could be documentary (from the documents provided with the application), identity checks (where the consignment is examined) or physical (where the consignment is also subjected to additional checks including organoleptic tests, visual examination or sampling).
+These checks could be documentary (from the documents provided with the application), identity checks (where the consignment is examined) or physical (where the consignment is also subjected to additional checks including organoleptic tests, visual examination and/or sampling).

 Please be aware that Export Health Certificates cannot be issued once the product has left the manufacturing or distribution site here in East Suffolk.
 However, we can issue a Food Safety Premises Endorsement for Export.

 A Food Safety Premises Endorsement for Export can be issued at any time up until the arrival of the consignment in port.
 The certificate will confirm that, from the documents provided with the application, the product has been manufactured or processed at a premises which is subject to official controls including inspections.

 A Food Safety Premises Endorsement for Export will not detail the full contents of the consignment but will merely detail what type of products are covered by the Food Safety Premises Endorsement for Export.
 It is important when you make your application that you insert a description that is acceptable to the importing authorities and importing company; you should check this with your import agent.
 Many exporters use the manifest description, but this is a decision which you must take.
 Remember that the description must include all the products in the consignment and be for products which East Suffolk Council know you are handling at that premises.
 You will be asked to provide this description when you make your application.